-Lost accounts cover everything from bank accounts, savings accounts, to premium bonds, pensions, and life insurance.
+Lost accounts cover everything from bank accounts and savings accounts, to premium bonds, pensions and life insurance.

-Sending sensitive information such as account numbers to an address you clearly no longer occupy would be clumsy service on the part of the bank.
-It is in this way that savings accounts become lost.
+Sending sensitive information such as account numbers to an address you clearly no longer occupy would be an unwelcome service on the part of the bank, but this is also how financial accounts become lost.

+It depends on the account.
 On a current account, a 12-month period of inactivity would usually designate it as 'dormant'.
-Savings accounts will not be considered dormant until between three and five years of inactivity has passed.
+Savings accounts will not be considered dormant until between three and five years of inactivity have passed.